tonniewhood/Sandbox/Design/Concepts/FireForm.md

 - Laser integration (POA/POI)
   - Camera to view laser POA and then bullet POI
   - Laser Adjustment to show predicted POI
+- Other motion tracking systems (Sports and Performers)

 ## Test Audience